GeniSysAI/Server/README.md

 # What Will We Do?

 This tutorial will help you setup the server required for your GeniSys network, and also takes you through setting up iotJumpWay devices and applications.
+In detail this guide will cover the following:

+- Installing Ubuntu
+- Installing & setting up NGINX
+- Installing & setting up Let's Encrypt
+- Installing & setting up PHP
+- Installing & setting up MySql
+- Installing & setting up phpMyAdmin
+- Setting up domain name and DNS configuration
+- Port forwarding traffic to your server
+- Securing server with IP tables
+- Proxying secure traffic to your private IoT devices

 # Contributing
 Please read **CONTRIBUTING.md** for details on our code of conduct, and the process for submitting pull requests to us.